Luis Arraez Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (84 total, one per game).
+- The Cardinals surrender the second-fewest home runs in baseball (85 total, one per game).

-- The lefty last appeared on Sunday against the New York Yankees, when he tossed 4 1/3 innings, allowing three earned runs while giving up seven hits.
+- His last time out came on Saturday against the New York Yankees, when the righty threw six scoreless innings while giving up four hits.

-- In eight games this season, the 23-year-old has amassed an ERA of 5.68, with 6.3 strikeouts per nine innings.
-Opponents are batting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.